Dermatofibromas

 raised, fibrous growths on the skin that form in wound sites.
 Keloids are

-more common in African-Americans.
+more common in people with dark skin.

 |